batprem/py-rtoon/README.md

 ## Testing

-py-rtoon includes a comprehensive test suite with 62 tests covering all functionality:
+py-rtoon includes a comprehensive test suite with **86 tests** covering all functionality:

 ```bash
 # Run all tests